 Taxidermy Trophies for Sale - Blue Wildebeest

-Awesome African Blue Wildebeest taxidermy mount.
-Mounted in upright form with a straight forward facing pose.
-Beautiful, thick hair with great coloring in shades of black and deep brown.
-Nice looking beard.
-Heavy horns with good hooks and having an outside spread of 24".
-Classic hunting trophy of Africa.
-Taxidermy quality is rated at "Excellent".
-Great piece for the collector of African trophies.
+Stunning African Blue Wildebeest taxidermy shoulder mount.
+Mounted upright with the head facing straight forward.
+Beautiful, thick hair with great coloring in shades of black and dark brown.
+Horns have good hooks and outside spread of 28".
+Expert craftsmanship and detailing throughout earn the taxidermy quality rating of "Excellent."
+Great piece for the collector of African hunting trophies.

 Wall hanger is attached.
 Hangs from single, heavy duty screw.

 Ships in a secure wood crate.

 If you are considering a blue wildebeest taxidermy mount, use our search feature to view our entire selection.
 We try to maintain a varied selection of both blue and black wildebeest taxidermy mounts for sale, in stock and ready to ship.
 Thanks for looking!